 Why Bad UX Is a Nightmare For Online Businesses

 In today’s world where most things happen online, how users feel when they interact with a website or app really matters.
 This is called user experience (UX).
-If using a website or app feels easy and enjoyable, it can help a business do well and keep going strong.
+If using a website or app feels easy as well as enjoyable, it can help a business do well and keep going strong.
 But if the experience is frustrating or confusing, it can hurt a business in a big way.
 It affects how happy customers are, what they think of the brand, and whether the business will succeed or not.
 So, making sure users have a good experience is not just a nice thing to do but it’s crucial for staying competitive and successful.

 Now Let’s See What UX Stands For